141st Infantry Regiment (United States)

 The 141st Infantry Regiment ("1st Texas Infantry") is an infantry regiment in the United States Army.
 The lineage of the 141st includes units tracing origins to the Texas Revolution, such as Company A, First Texas, 1836, and other infantry companies of the First Texas formed in the 1870s and 1880s.

 History

+Interwar period

+The 141st Infantry arrived at the port of New York on 3 June 1919 on the troopship USS Troy and was demobilized on 3 July 1919 at Camp Travis, near San Antonio, Texas.
+Pursuant to the National Defense Act of 1920, the 141st Infantry was reconstituted in the National Guard on 3 December 1920, assigned to the 36th Division, and allotted to Texas.
+It was reorganized and federally recognized on 24 June 1922 with the regimental headquarters at Hillsboro, Texas.
+The headquarters was successively relocated as follows: to Brenham, Texas, 13 July 1928; Houston, Texas, 27 February 1933; San Antonio, 1 September 1933.
+The regiment was awarded the Pershing Trophy for marksmanship (Infantry) in 1937 and 1938.
+It conducted annual summer training most years at Camp Mabry, Austin, Texas, 1922–25, and Camp Hulen, Palacios, Texas, 1926–39.
+Inducted into active federal service at home stations on 25 November 1940 and moved to Camp Bowie, Texas, where it arrived on 27 December 1940.

 World War II

 On 24 October 1944, the 1st Battalion, 141st Infantry Regiment of the 36th Division was given the assignment to clear a ridge deep in the Vosges but was then cut off by the Germans.
 Flanking units had received an order to withdraw, but that order failed to reach the 1st Battalion.
 The other two battalions of the 141st were unable to break through.
 The 100th Battalion, 442nd Regimental Combat Team, composed primarily of Japanese-Americans, was ordered to relieve the Lost Battalion.
 More men were lost in the 442nd during the rescue operation than there were to save in the 1st Battalion of the 141st.

-In their efforts to annihilate the entrapped Americans, the German troops suffered catastrophic losses.